Raunak-Sarmacharya/kcn-seniors-docs/README.md

 ## 📄 License

-This project is proprietary software for KCN Seniors.
+This project is proprietary software.
 All rights reserved.

 ## 🆘 Support